Frequently Asked Questions

 Q. Can my student apply for a scholarship or financial aid?

-A. Jesuit does not offer merit-based or talent-based scholarships (including athletic); however, the Board of Trustees has adopted a budget that includes $2,580,000 in need-based financial aid (with an average grant of $7,700) for the 2014-15 school year.
+A. Jesuit does not offer merit-based or talent-based scholarships (including athletic); however, the Board of Trustees has adopted a budget that includes $2.7 million in need-based financial aid for the 2015-16 school year.
 Due to the high demand, not every family that qualifies for financial aid will receive it.

 Q. Which credit cards to you accept for online payments when paying for the Placement Test fee and Application fee?